top of page

 The Janice Seeley Scholarship

-The full scholarship for ages 9–12 is named after Marcellé’s high school piano teacher, Janice Seeley.
-Each year, one 9–12-year-old receives 100% of the tuition cost for singing lessons, songwriting lessons, or both.
-These are the years when students begin to stretch beyond the basics.
-They refine their technique, explore intermediate skills in voice and songwriting, and learn how to shape their ideas more intentionally—developing a stronger sense of creative voice.
-The Janice Seeley Scholarship supports young artists during this exciting turning point—where curiosity deepens and artistic choices begin to matter.
-Lessons at Once Upon a Voice are trauma-informed and neurodiversity-affirming, giving students space to grow as individuals while building the versatile musicianship that bridges foundational study and advanced training.
+The full scholarship for ages 9–12 is named in honor of Marcellé’s high school piano teacher, Janice Seeley.
+Each year, one student is selected for a full, merit-based scholarship covering 100% of the tuition cost for singing lessons, songwriting lessons, or both.
+This scholarship is awarded to a student whose artistic curiosity, engagement, and readiness for intermediate study reflect exceptional potential at this stage of development.
+These years mark an important shift in a young musician’s journey.
+Students begin stretching beyond the basics, refining technique, exploring intermediate skills in voice and songwriting, and learning how to shape ideas with greater intention.
+Musical choices begin to matter more, and a stronger sense of creative voice emerges.
+The Janice Seeley Scholarship supports young artists during this turning point—when curiosity deepens and the craft of music-making becomes more deliberate.
+Lessons at Once Upon a Voice are trauma-informed and neurodiversity-affirming, offering students the space to grow as individuals while building the versatile musicianship that bridges foundational study and advanced training.
 Janice Seeley led the piano program at Las Vegas Academy of the Arts for many years, helping shape one of the most respected high school music departments in the country.
 A passionate teacher and music historian, she introduced students to a wide range of repertoire—from classical to contemporary—and emphasized the importance of both solo and ensemble playing.
-She also employed Steven Boyd, Marcellé’s father, as her assistant while he was alive and considered him family.
-After retiring from LVA, she continued to teach music to children throughout Las Vegas, always believing in the value of early and ongoing music education.
-For Marcellé, Mrs. Seeley’s impact went far beyond the piano.
-“I didn’t like classical training at first,” she recalls, “but through composing and performing classical music, I learned how to make instruments speak.”
-Mrs. Seeley’s lessons taught her how sounds can support one another—how a melody can be framed, contrasted, or echoed by the instruments around it.
-“I had heard my dad do that in his music, but it clicked under her tutelage,” Marcellé says.
-“By the time I turned 18, I was no longer just writing lyrics and melodies—I was writing full arrangements for my songs.”
-That understanding now shapes how she teaches voice and songwriting: as two powerful ways to express a story, with many layers working in harmony.
-This scholarship honors Mrs. Seeley’s belief that musicianship strengthens storytelling—and that every young artist deserves the space to discover their process.
-At Once Upon a Voice, students ages 9–12 receive individualized instruction in either singing or songwriting, with guidance tailored to how they think, feel, and create.
-Singers work on tone control, expressive delivery, and musical sensitivity—building the skills to shape songs with nuance and intention.
-Songwriters dive into lyric structure, melodic development, and creative approaches to arranging—whether they start with words, sound, or imagery.
-Both paths are grounded in the idea that songs are not just written or sung—they are crafted with care.
-This scholarship helps make that kind of artistic growth possible.
-In the future, this scholarship will be sustained and supported through Voicelore, a nonprofit in development to protect what Mrs. Seeley believes in: making music available to every child who needs it.
-Voicelore will help keep this scholarship fully available each year and will also support equipment, in-person experiences, and creative opportunities that help young musicians thrive.
-Learn more at voicelore.org.
+She also employed Steven Boyd, Marcellé’s father, as her assistant during his lifetime and considered him family.
+After retiring from LVA, she continued teaching music to children throughout Las Vegas, always believing in the value of early and sustained music education.
+For Marcellé, Mrs. Seeley’s impact extended far beyond piano instruction.
+“I did not like classical training at first,” she recalls, “but through composing and performing classical music, I learned how to make instruments speak.”
+Mrs. Seeley’s teaching revealed how sounds support one another—how melody can be framed, contrasted, or echoed by the instruments around it.
+“I had heard my dad do that in his music, but it clicked under her guidance,” Marcellé shares.
+“By the time I turned eighteen, I was no longer just writing lyrics and melodies—I was writing full arrangements for my songs.”
+That understanding now shapes how she teaches voice and songwriting: as interconnected tools for storytelling, with many musical layers working in harmony.
+This scholarship honors Mrs. Seeley’s belief that musicianship strengthens storytelling—and that young artists deserve the space to discover how they think and create.
+At Once Upon a Voice, students ages 9–12 who receive this scholarship engage in individualized instruction in singing or songwriting, guided by their learning style, emotional needs, and creative instincts.
+Singers develop tone control, expressive delivery, and musical sensitivity, while songwriters explore lyric structure, melodic development, and approaches to arranging that support their ideas.
+Across both paths, students learn that songs are not simply written or sung—they are crafted with care.

 The Xylo Aria Scholarships